Notes on Quantum oscillation for Hatsugai-Kohmoto model: The Hatsugai-Kohmoto model

-It is noted that the solvability of our model involves only locality in momentum space, therefore Eq.~\ref{eq1} is solvable for arbitrary lattice geometry, spatial dimension and electron filling.
-Furthermore, HK model does not rely on disorder average and large-$N$ limit, which are crucial in classic Sherrington-Kirkpatrick's spin glass model and the more recent Sachdev-Ye-Kitaev model.\cite{Sherrington1975,Sachdev,Maldacena,Chowdhury} In addition, (mean-field-based) pairing term like $\hat{c}_{k\uparrow}^{\dag}\hat{c}_{-k\downarrow}^{\dag}$ has been studied in Ref.~\cite{Phillips2020,Zhu2021,Zhao2022}.

 For our purpose, it is useful to present the single-particle Green's function and some ground-state or thermodynamic quantities for HK model.
-For example, the single-particle Green's function can be obtained in terms of equation of motion, which is read as (See Appendix.\ref{ap_A})
+For example, the single-particle Green's function can be obtained in terms of equation of motion, which reads as (See Appendix.\ref{ap_A})